 At Carmel there is a Support Programme which covers a range of activities.
 All students are assigned a Personal Achievement Tutor at the start of term who will monitor both academic and personal progress to help them achieve their potential.

 Student reviews take place during Consultation Day/Evenings.
 They start around 1pm and usually finish around 8pm.
 All Parents/Guardians are invited to attend alongside their son/daughter and the reviews take place twice a year for each year group.
 The review reports are available on our Connect site via each student's Individual Learning Plan.
+Click here to watch a short video guide to accessing your son/daughter's reviews.

 Expectations are high at Carmel and you can expect your son/daughter to have work to do on most evenings.
 This should amount to around fifteen hours of private study per week for those following an Advanced course.
 This independent study is vital to prepare young people for the world of work, developing employability skills that will ensure they are competitive in the world of industry.